 What I like most about the BAR procedure is that it offers my patients complete flexibility.
 I have the option of adjusting the size of the breast implant and the amount of tissue I reduce to shape up the ultimate breast for all the individual variations that I see in the real world.
 Image, if you will, a patient who has a lot of dense low hanging breast tissue and a complete loss of breast fullness.
 This means breasts that are BIG and LOW.
 I can remake this particular breast by placing a larger implant to build the upper breast and by removing the unwanted saggy breast tissue below.
 The end result is simply what you had before, or even better!
 Mother Nature has never been able to make a breast that is big and not saggy, but with the BAR procedure, anything is possible.

 If you want to know whether or not you are a candidate for a BAR procedure, the easiest way to find out is to engage my website.
-Check out the before and after photos and the stories associated with each case.
-Learn more about the specifics of the procedure by reading the educational material.
 It’s important to remember that this procedure doesn’t have a formal name, so trying to seek out others who have experience with it may be a challenge.
 You will find plenty on “breast augmentation with a breast lift or mastopexy” but not much on breast reduction with breast implant.